movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 when enabled, otherwise to the extent tree.

 An emergency metadata reserve covers commit and is excluded from ordinary handles.
+A separate reserve protects a minimum orphan-cleanup batch.
-Failure to establish it rejects writable mount; failure to replenish after publication leaves that generation durable and the mount read-only.
+Failure to establish the reserves rejects writable mount; failure to replenish after publication leaves that generation durable and the mount read-only.
 Operations with delayed work transfer unused reservations to commit.
 Reservation failure may commit pending work and retry once before returning `ENOSPC`.